DavidRodriguezSoaresCUI/outcar/README.md

 OutCar is available under the GNU GPLv3 license.
 Here is the disclaimer :
 "OutCar is a game developed for University of Geneva, for psychology studies.
-The game consists of avoiding traffic and refuelling periodically.
+The game consists of avoiding traffic and refueling periodically.
 Copyright (C) 2018-2019 David Rodriguez, Attila Nacsa, Mark Tropin

 This program is free software; you can redistribute it and/or modify